abhishek-kumar-code/Redfish_Public/Specification.md

 The property representing the action may be annotated with the "AllowableValues" annotation in order to specify the list of allowable values for a particular parameter.

-The set of allowable values is specified by including a property whose name is the name of the parameter followed by "@DMTF.AllowableValues", and whose value is a comma separated list of strings representing the allowable values for the parameter.
+The set of allowable values is specified by including a property whose name is the name of the parameter followed by "@DMTF.AllowableValues", and whose value is a JSON array of strings representing the allowable values for the parameter.

 ##### Links Property